 Streets are a community's largest asset and make up the majority of the public space in the city.
-The design of the street should send a message to private developers as to the type of development that is appropriate along the street.
+The design of the street should be safe and inviting, and inform to private developers as to the type of development that is appropriate along the street.